-On time arrival to Advisory and Class: Advisory is an important part of the day for community building among students and ensuring the advisor or teacher has time to check in with the student and deliver news and announcements for the day.
-We expect all students to be in their advisory by 8am.
+Advisory is an important part of the day for community building among students and ensuring the advisor or teacher has time to check in with the student and deliver news and announcements for the day.
+We expect all students to be in their advisory by 8 am.
 We also expect students to be in their class at the start of the period, so the teacher can begin teaching all students without disruption.
-There is 5 minutes of passing time between classes to ensure this is possible.
-With regard to lateness to class and unexcused absences, three unexcused tardies to class or advisory and one unexcused absences will lead to a Disciplinary Study Period (DSP).
+There are 5 minutes of passing time between classes to ensure this is possible.
+Concerning lateness to class and unexcused absences, three unexcused tardies to class or advisory and one unexcused absence will lead to a Disciplinary Study Period (DSP).
 DSP will be served after school on Wednesdays from 3:00 pm to 3:45 pm in the VBFS library.